 In 2014, Lorenzo founded the “Jazz and Contemporary Music Workshops”, a program created with the purpose of bringing contemporary music knowledge to the young musicians of his hometown Lima, Peru.
 Since then, he has been invited to teach several clinics at different institutions, including the National Conservatory of Music in Lima and The University of San Martin de Porres, among others.

 Lorenzo has performed in many countries throughout the world including the United States, Canada, Austria, Germany, Slovakia, Greece, Peru and Italy.
 He relocated to Los Angeles in November 2015.
 Since then, he has worked as lead assistant to renowned Hollywood composer Christopher Young, and continues to perform with world-renowned musicians.
-He is a member of the band “Alex Acuña and 7 bien” and has formed his own big band alongside Peruvian saxophonist Anibal Seminario, where he continues to expand his expertise by conducting, arranging and performing with the band.
+He is a member of the band “Alex Acuña and 7 bien” and is the co-founder and director of "The Afro-Peruvian Jazz Orchestra" alongside Peruvian saxophonist Anibal Seminario.
 Additionally, he has become an author after being published by the music editing company “Violet Anamnesis” with his books: “Applications of Contemporary Harmony vol. I” and “Applications of Contemporary Harmony, vol. II”

 His most influential teachers include George Garzone, Frank Tiberi, Dennis Leclair, Greg Hopkins, Yakov Gubanov, Conrad Pope and Christopher Young.
 He has also performed with international acclaimed artists such as Arturo Sandoval, Alex Acuña, Ramon Stagnaro, Oscar Stagnaro, Otmaro Ruiz, Juan Garcia Herreros (Snow Owl), Hector Martignon, Roberto Quintero and Carlo Mombelli, among others.